By Mark Bunn

 Which direction does your office desk face?
 What about your bed?

 Do you think your work performance or sleep can be affected by whether you are facing north, south, east or west?
-Recent brain research has shown how facing different directions critically affects our brain’s ability to sustain integrated cognitive functioning and maximum mental performance (Keys to business success).
+Recent brain research has shown how facing different directions critically affects our brain’s ability to sustain integrated cognitive functioning and maximum mental performance (keys to business success).

 That’s right.
 Based on the principles of correct building orientation as outlined in many traditional Eastern sciences, principally ancient Vedic science (where it’s known as ‘Vastu Shastra’), studies on peak brain function have shown that the firing patterns of neurons in the thalamus – which regulates sensory information and levels of awareness – are significantly different depending on which direction we face.

-So what is the best direction for optimal brain performance and work success?
-EAST.
-That’s right.
-From the research findings, it is strongly indicated that facing east is by far the best direction for peak work performance and all round mind-body integration.
+From the research findings, it is strongly indicated that facing east is by far the best direction for peak work performance and all-round mind-body integration.
 The next best is north.

 The direction we face is not only important at our desk but also when conducting business meetings, negotiations, making presentations and the like.
-So if you’re selling something and are perfectly clear on your pitch, you may prefer your audience faces east, so they ‘more clearly see the benefits.
+So, if you’re selling something and are perfectly clear on your pitch, you may prefer your audience faces east, so they more clearly see the benefits.

-So What Does the ‘Future of Workplaces’ Look Like?
+So What Does The Future of Workplaces Look Like?

 Look out for …